 TechnipFMC leases real estate including land, buildings and warehouses, machinery/equipment, and vessels from a lessor perspective.
 TechnipFMC determines if an arrangement is a lease at inception by assessing whether an identified asset exists and if the customer has the right to control the use of the identified asset.
 TechnipFMC uses the implicit rate for its lessor arrangements.
 TechnipFMC estimates the amount it expects to derive from the underlying asset following the end of the lease term based on remaining economic life.
+Income from operating leases is recognized on a straight-line basis over the term of the relevant lease.
 The lessor arrangements generally do not include any residual value guarantees.
 TechnipFMC recognizes lessee payments of lessor costs such as taxes and insurance on a net basis when the lessee pays those costs directly to a third party or when the amount paid by the lessee is not readily determinable.